ymatsunaga/mdtoolbox-doc/getting_started.rst

 Input/Output for coordinate and trajectory
 ------------------------------------------

-Typical usages for I/O functions are summarized hre.
+Typical usages for I/O functions are summarized here.

 PDB
 ^^^